IRIS-LAB/iris-back/README.md

 ```

 #### Business validator
 Business validation rules are required to serialize HTTP request.
-If no @Relation and no @BusinessValidator is defined on a business entity field, field from HTTP request will be ignored.
+If no @Relation and no @BusinessValidator is defined on a business entity field, this field will be ignored in the HTTP request.
 Moreover, a business validator is used to define a constraint validator.

 Example: